ipums/ipumspy/docs/source/extracts.rst

     'completed'

-To check to see if an extract has been purged:
+If an extract has been purged:

 .. code:: python